Technical Reference for Cryptographic Controls Used in Configuration Manager

-Cloud-based distribution points in Configuration Manager SP1 require a management certificate (self-signed or PKI) that you upload to Windows Azure.
+Beginning with System Center 2012 Configuration Manager SP1, cloud-based distribution points require a management certificate (self-signed or PKI) that you upload to Microsoft Azure.
 This management certificate requires server authentication capability and a certificate key length of 2048 bits.
 In addition, you must configure a service certificate for each cloud-based distribution point, which cannot be self-signed but also has server authentication capability and a minimum certificate key length of 2048 bits.

 |The self-signed management certificate is for testing purposes only and not for use on production networks.|

 Clients do not require a client PKI certificate to use cloud-based distribution points; they authenticate to the management by using either a self-signed certificate or a client PKI certificate.
 The management point then issues a Configuration Manager access token to the client, which the client presents to the cloud-based distribution point.
 The token is valid for 8 hours.

 When Microsoft Intune enrolls mobile devices, you can manage these mobile devices in Configuration Manager by creating a connector.
 The connector uses a PKI certificate with client authentication capability to authenticate Configuration Manager to Microsoft Intune and to transfer all information between them by using SSL.
 The certificate key size is 2048 bits and uses the SHA-1 hash algorithm.

 When you install the connector, a signing certificate is created and stored on the site server for sideloading keys, and an encryption certificate is created and stored on the certificate registration point to encrypt the Simple Certificate Enrollment Protocol (SCEP) challenge.
 These certificates also have a key size of 2048 bits and use the SHA-1 hash algorithm.